 The Warner Norcross & Judd LLP Paralegal or Secretarial Scholarship is awarded to students of color residing in Michigan pursuing paralegal or legal secretarial studies at an accredited program located in [...]
 More

-The Gwenn Steward Clements Scholarship was established in 2009 to provide scholarships to graduating high school seniors from Lexington Senior High School in Davidson County who possess outstanding oral and written skills and who will pursue undergraduate degrees from accredited post-secondary institutions.
-Scholarships will be applied to the cost of undergraduate tuition, fees, room and board, [...]
+The Gwenn Steward Clements Scholarship provides scholarships to graduating high school seniors from Lexington Senior High School in Davidson County who possess outstanding oral and written skills and who will pursue undergraduate degrees from accredited post-secondary institutions.
+Students must have a minimum 3.25 GPA and be a solid English student (90 average or higher), possessing outstanding [...]
 More

 The SAA is committed to assisting individuals in realizing their goals of entering careers in archaeology by offering two categories of scholarships: the HUGS and the HUGS-IFR.